m0ru/bak/05_critical-reflection.md

 ## Discussion

 This section will briefly discuss how the design-coices made in the laid-out architecture and tooling factor towards fulfulling the technical requirments specified in section -@sec:technical-requirements.
-I'll try to outline where things went well and where they fell short.
+We will try to outline where things went well and where they fell short.

 ### Networking